rpeszek/my-blogs/posts/2023-05-15-FP-refactor-errors-p0.md

 _side_note_end

 _side_note_start
-Side note:  Another danger of the described approach: consider constituent (`Pet`, `Composer`) type JSON specs that do not tag type information and have partially overlapping data definitions (e.g. think about not overlapping fields being null).
+Side note: The scenario I described in this example is what I call:  _Unexpected input test_.
+Such tests can pin-point problems with error message response to a programming bug.
+Some readers will argue that improving error messages caused by development time issues is an overkill.
+However, this should be a case by case decision, e.g. such tests can be very relevant when programmers are the users (implementing a new programming language, a low-code infrastructure, etc) or when bugs are observed frequently.
 _side_note_end

 _side_note_start
-Side Note: The scenario I described in this example is what I call:  _Unexpected input test_.
-Such tests can pin-point problems with error message response to a programming bug.
-Some readers will argue that improving error messages caused by development time issues is an overkill.
-However, this should be a case by case decision, e.g. such effort can be very relevant when programmers are the users (implementing a programming language, a framework, a coding platform, etc) or when bugs are observed frequently.
+Side note:  Another danger of the described approach: consider constituent (`Pet`, `Composer`) type JSON specs that do not tag type information and have partially overlapping data definitions (e.g. think about not overlapping fields being nullable).
 _side_note_end

 Are developers aware of this `<|>` issue?
 Probably some are and some are not.
 Code like this is probably written because JSON parser errors are unlikely to be viewed by the end user, _aeson_ makes code like this easy to implement, the code looks elegant, and error messages are the last thing on people's minds.